bhirons/woocommerce-csv-to-md/README.md

 ## Behavior

-This behavior is specific to the requirements, and all of this is easily modified.
+Behavior is specific to my own requirements, and all of this is easily modified.
 Suggest you fork this repo and go to town ;)

 - output file name is slugify-ed from product name
 - images paths are flattened